pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* player: in pause, reposition, play with up/down arrows or scroll, continues from new location with space bar hit
 * new song not always when selected from main song list
+* order playlist by most sung
+* order playlist by least sung
+* Make complexity categories
+* override complexity category by metadata, provide computed complexity value as well
+* differentiate new songs from edited songs (use github history if required)  originalEntryTime
+* song title, artist or cover artist change impact on history is too manual
 * show relative minor keys and major keys
 * missing copyright notice should be release & label
 * add musicnotes.com link to edit page